hoerresb/WifiWizard/README.md

 ### Changelog:

+* v0.1.1 - `addNetwork` will now update the network if the SSID already exists.
 * v0.1.0 - All functions now work!
 * v0.0.3 - Fixed errors in native implementation.
 Currently, Add and Remove networks aren't working, but others are working as expected.
 * v0.0.2 - Changed plugin.xml and WifiWizard.js to attach WifiWizard directly to the HTML.